French ship Junon (1747): Design

 For this purpose, Junon's hull was given a "fish-like" shape, with a wide beam at the bow of the ship, and a tighter aft.
 The design proved to provide poor sailing qualities: Junon had to be weighted with iron ingots for her stability, and lost six 18-pounders of her lower battery and several guns of her upper gundeck.

 Career

-In 1759, Junon was part of a naval squadron under Macnémara.
 In 1752, she departed Toulon for a campaign off Tripoli, under Captain du Revest.
 In 1756, she took part in the Battle of Minorca under Captain Beaussier de la Chaulame.

-Fate

 In January 1757, Junon sustained serious accidental damage in Port Mahon, and was used as a hulk there.
 In June, she ran aground, and was found to be in such bad shape that she was struck.
 She was sold for scrap on the spot in December.